- Torn between Ryobi and DeWalt tools?

 DeWalt belt sanders

-DeWalt surprisingly has a limited stock and has discontinued their belt sanders.
-They did have a compact model, 1010W model, and a 75mm model.
+DeWalt surprisingly offers a limited stock and discontinued their belt sanders.
+Dewalt did have a compact model, a 1010W model, and a 75mm model.

-I’m guessing the belt would stay aligned.
+I’m guessing the belt would not stay aligned.
 This problem actually exists with many branded belt sanders still on the market.
-Dewalt effectively protecting their reputation here.
+Dewalt is properly protecting their reputation here, as belt sanders commonly have alignment issues.

 Ryobi belt sanders

-Ryobi has 2 cordless belt sanders, with their ½” x 18” model sporting a file-type sanding face which is good for getting into tight spaces.
+Ryobi produces two cordless belt sanders, with their ½” x 18” model sporting a file-type sanding face which is good for getting into tight spaces.

-They also have a 4” x 36” belt/disc sander which has good dual-functionality.
+Additionally, they have a 4” x 36” belt/disc sander with favorable dual-functionality.

 Better belt sanders